Software Testing Resume Template for 2 to 6 Years Experience

 Testing resume 3

 #4) Pick up the technical skills section and try to sort them in the order of your proficiency.
-I generally, use the rating method on my skills.
+I generally use the rating method on my skills.
 On a scale of 1-5, 5 being the expert and 1 being just familiar- try to assign a rating to your list

 Testing resume 4

-For Example, From the above list, it is clear that I am not at the required skill level to apply for a QTP position.
+From the above list, it is clear that I am not at the required skill level to apply for a QTP position.
 That is ok.
 To enhance our strengths we always need to know our weaknesses.
 This method helps us with that.
 There are 2 options at this stage:

 • If QTP is not my area of interest, I just move on and apply for a Manual Testing job that better suits my skill.